Hospital Art | Healing Artwork In Healthcare

 That is the sobering reality of the healthcare art market for photographers but I believe it.
 Of the prints I’ve sold to date, most were photographed during times of day that most photographers tend to avoid and quite honestly not always photos that I would choose for my own home.
 Different situation, different needs.
 There’s a reason for it so I don’t shy away from shooting photos at all times of the day.
 If it looks good then then it doesn’t matter what time of day it was shot even if during the oft-dreaded midday hours.
 “Big, Bold and Often Dramatic” imagery is more likely to impress other photographers than non-photographers.
 Garden and flower photography prints are also another common type of hospital artwork that I’ve seen.
 There is something almost universally calming about garden scenes.

 Disclaimer: I am not a healthcare nor mental health professional.
 If you are in need of those services then I would suggest seeking a professional in those fields.
 These are just my own personal observations based on what I’ve seen and read as an artist.
-If I can assist you in any way with evidence-based design art selection then please feel free to contact me through this website.
+If I can assist you in any way with your evidence-based design art project then please feel free to contact me through this website.
 Below are some more photos for inspiration.